Is it normal for a newborn skin to peel? [What’s Normal and What’s Not]

 As you navigate this new phase with your newborn, here are some additional tips to keep in mind:

-- Trust Your Instincts: If something doesn’t feel quite right or you have any concerns, don’t hesitate to contact your pediatrician.
-They’re there to support you and provide guidance throughout this incredible journey of parenthood.
+5. Trust Your Instincts: If something doesn’t feel quite right or you have any concerns, don’t hesitate to contact your pediatrician.
+They’re there to support you and guide you throughout this incredible parenthood journey.

 Why Is My Newborn’s Skin Peeling?